Skip to content

 Poets with evergreens and hits make a poetry festival.
 But what about the table talk? #pifr

-Alí Calderón has written quite a body of work, but I did not hear much of it during my stay at Poetry International.
+Alí Calderón has written quite a body of work, but I didn't hear much of it during my stay at Poetry International.
 However, the poem 'Democracia Mexicana' did come along three times.
 A formidable poem, as it ends with a rotting baby corpse, so not for the soft-hearted among us.
 Democracia Mexicana is Calderon's hit poem.
 Like pop singers can make a hit...

 Podcast: Hear the Buddingh Prize nominees and results here #pifr